 Moreover, you will be able to get a free domain for a year as long as you buy hosting for 12 months at once.

-In order to register a new domain name and start hosting your website, go to Bluehost’s website, click on Get Started Now, and follow the instructions.
+In order to register a new domain name and start hosting your website, go to the DreamHost website and follow the instructions to buy your hosting.

 You will be able to choose from different plans, but because you are only starting out, the best one for you is the Basic plan.